laravel/docs/authentication.md

 <a name="resetting-views"></a>
 ### Views

-Again, Laravel will generate all of the necessary views for password reset when the `make:auth` command is issued.
+Again, Laravel will generate all of the necessary views for password reset when the `make:auth` command is executed.
 These views are placed in `resources/views/auth/passwords`.
 You are free to customize them as needed for your application.

 <a name="after-resetting-passwords"></a>
 ### After Resetting Passwords